Nanny Taxes in Washington, D.C.

 - Issues pertaining to domestic violence or sexual abuse

-Household employees accrue leave at one hour per 87 hours worked not to exceed three days per calendar year.
+Household employees accrue leave at one hour per 87 hours worked, not exceeding three days per calendar year.
 Accruals begin on the first day of their employment.
 Accrued leave is tallied based on the employer’s established pay period.

 Family members are defined as: